BEHIND THE BUILD

 Parity, then a cold-eyed audit

-Once the web experience had earned its shape, we brought the iOS app to full parity — native sign-in, dictation, Lola’s spoken voice, crash reporting, analytics — a train of TestFlight builds (twenty-nine and counting), verified on real devices before we called anything done.
+Once the web experience had earned its shape, we brought the iOS app to full parity — native sign-in, dictation, Lola’s spoken voice, crash reporting, analytics — a train of TestFlight builds (thirty-six by submission day), verified on real devices before we called anything done.

 Then we did something teams skip: we stopped building and audited everything with fresh eyes.
 The audit found real problems — a language-exam rule that mis-handled Filipino applicants, an interview question whose answer was collected and then silently thrown away, a drift-check that had quietly become dead code.
 Each fix came with a regression persona, and the contract between the interview and the catalog is now enforced by a script that runs before every deploy.
 Finding your own bugs before users do isn’t luck — it’s a scheduled activity.